xiashtra/cactbot/CONTRIBUTING.md

 Cactbot has the ability to reference remote GitHub URLs in place of referencing the HTML file on your computer.
-In order to use the main cactbot repository as your cactbot's source URL, simply enter the cactbot module's full HTML filepath instead of the HTML file included in the cactbot download.
+In order to use the main cactbot repository as your cactbot's source URL, simply enter the cactbot overlay's full HTML filepath instead of the HTML file included in the cactbot download.

 For example, <https://overlayplugin.github.io/cactbot/ui/raidboss/raidboss.html>
-will use the latest changes for the `raidboss` module pushed to GitHub.
+will use the latest changes for the `raidboss` overlay pushed to GitHub.

 When making changes, it may be helpful to reference your personal fork via the same methods listed above.